SamusAranX/MinimalMIDIPlayer/README.md

 The latest download can be found in the Releases tab: https://github.com/SamusAranX/MinimalMIDIPlayer/releases/latest

 ## Known issues
 * Because this is based on Apple’s own AVMIDIPlayer, customizability is basically non-existent.
-This thing can play MIDI files with custom soundfonts and that’s it.
+This app can play MIDI files with custom soundfonts and that’s it.
+* Some soundfonts may cause **very** loud pops when starting playback.
+This is a bug in Apple's AVMIDIPlayer.
+* When pausing and un-pausing playback, some sounds might be silent until they get played again.
+This is expected behavior and not a bug.
+* When using the Touch Bar or the Now Playing widget to skip to another part of the track, the track might sound out of tune.
+This can happen if the MIDI you're listening to uses lots of Pitch Bends and is expected behavior.
+* The Notification Center's Now Playing section sometimes gets out of sync with the currently playing track.
+This is because the Now Playing API is buggy and more or less expected behavior.
 * ~~Currently, this app only checks for SF2 files in the same folder.
 DLS support will come later.~~ ***Added in v1.1***
 * ~~This app will ignore all files that are dropped onto its dock icon.
 This, too, will be possible in a later version.~~ ***Added in v1.2***
 * ~~Currently, the only way to use another soundfont is to rename it.
 Future versions will make the use of custom soundfonts easier.~~ ***Added in v1.5***
-* When pausing and un-pausing playback, some sounds might be silent until they get played again.
-This is expected behavior and not a bug.
-* When using the Touch Bar or the Now Playing widget to skip to another part of the track, the track might sound out of tune.
-This can happen if the MIDI you're listening to uses lots of Pitch Bends and is expected behavior.
-* The Notification Center's Now Playing section sometimes gets out of sync with the currently playing track.
-This is because the Now Playing API is buggy and more or less expected behavior.

 ## Feedback and support
 Just tweet at me [@SamusAranX](https://twitter.com/SamusAranX) or [drop me a mail](mailto:hallo@peterwunder.de).